Saturday, June 28, 1997

 “Lucky”

-The “spooky-and-marvellous” QM Lucky first emerged in September 1995 on the The Help Album, a War Child compilation “released to support the humanitarian effort in Bosnia.”
-FT It is “the best Bends-era song not on The BendsRG while also offering “a tantalising indication of what their third album might contain:” QM “creeping riffs, melodic blasts and shameless melodrama.”
+The “spooky-and-marvellous” Q Lucky was “one of the group’s most striking recordings to date.”
+TB It first emerged in September 1995 on the The Help Album, a War Child compilation released to raise funds for humanitarian aid in Bosnia.
+It is “the best Bends-era song not on The BendsRG while also offering “a tantalising indication of what their third album might contain:” Q “creeping riffs, melodic blasts and shameless melodrama.”
 GN

 This is “a really good idea – surviving a plane crash and feeling elatedly happy,” DG-75 even as the narrator is surrounded by death and carnage.
 It’s Radiohead’s best song “addressing Thom Yorke’s longstanding dread of transit accidents.
 For those familiar with Radiohead’s oeuvre, that’s an impressive feat.”
 SA